symfony/ux/src/LiveComponent/doc/index.rst

 Each component re-renders independent of one another
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a parent component re-renders, this may or may not cause the child
+If a parent component re-renders, this won't, by default, cause any child
-component to send its own Ajax request to re-render.
-What determines
+components to re-render, but you *can* make it do that.
+Let's look at an
-that?
-Let's look at an example of a todo list component with a child
+example of a todo list component with a child that renders the total number of
-that renders the total number of todo items:
+todo items:

 .. code-block:: twig